 For investment in projects containing an IT or digital elements: Integrated Assurance and Approval Plans should be completed for projects by your sponsored body.
 Projects should be registered on the Project Register, held by the Digital Assurance Office.
 Further advice can be found on the Technology Assurance Framework or by emailing Digital Assurance Office For construction and infrastructure projects: Projects should be registered on the SG's Infrastructure Projects Database if they have an Outline Business Case prepared and a total capital investment of £5 million or more.
 12.10 Fraud - Does your sponsored body have effective arrangements to counter fraud, bribery and corruption through a well communicated counter fraud policy, an up-to-date fraud action plan and effective avenues for reporting suspicions of fraud?
 Yes/ No GCRB approved an Anti-Bribery Policy at the meeting of the Board on 22 May 2017 and an Anti-Fraud Policy on 30 October 2017.
-Both of these policies were reviewed in 20192 and again by the GCRB Executive in September 2021 and by the Board in October 2021.
+Both of these policies were reviewed by the Board in 2021.
 Processes should be in place to ensure that policies for fraud response are consistent with SG guidance, including a review of current fraud response activity, whilst ensuring robust reporting procedures have been adopted by sponsored bodies.
 Further information can be found in the Fraud section of the SPFM and the SG Counter Fraud Strategy, Policy and Response Plan and Protecting Public Resources guidance 12.11 Procurement - How does your sponsored body use public procurement to support a green recovery and wider climate and circular economy ambitions through procurement, embedding climate considerations in organisational procurement related activities?
 Yes/ No In 2021, GCRB appointed a Project Manager (Environment and Sustainability) as part of the regional Programme of Action.
 This two- year, fixed term post will support the Glasgow college region's approach to tackle climate change.
 See Protecting Scotland, Renewing Scotland: The Government's Programme for Scotland 2020-2021 Page 49 A National Mission To Create New Jobs Good Jobs and Green Jobs.
 Contact, Capability Development manager, CSGPD Scottish Procurement, procurementcapabilityenquiries@gov.scot 12.12 Procurement - What measurable improvements has your sponsored body made to contract management?
 Yes/ No In 2018, GCRB took the decision to reduce the reliance upon external contractors.
-As a result it significantly reduced expenditure on consultants from this point forward.
+As a result, expenditure on contractors significantly reduced.
 Contact, Capability Development manager, CSGPD Scottish Procurement, procurementcapabilityenquiries@gov.scot